openshift/enhancements/dev-guide/feature-gate.md

 There is incentive to use this mechanism when introducing TechPreviewNoUpgrade features because consuming feature gates this way is less work.

+We're done when all operators using feature gates are reading from FeatureGate.Status instead of vendoring the list.

 #### Removing a deprecated feature

 - Announce deprecation and support policy of the existing feature